How to Spot Human Trafficking in School

 The following are some signs that a student may be a victim of human trafficking:

-If you suspect that a student is a victim of trafficking, please contact The National Trafficking Hotline at: 888-373-7888.
+If you suspect that a student is a victim of trafficking, or are unsure, please contact The National Trafficking Hotline at: 888-373-7888.

 Renew a Teaching License by Professional Learning Board is committed to spreading awareness about human trafficking in schools.
-That’s why all educators can get an online abuse and trafficking prevention PD course
+Consider this online abuse and trafficking prevention PD course ⇐ get it free, use code: PROTECTKIDS

 About the Author